binyamolango/Personal-Portfolio/README.md

 ### Usage

-To run the project: Go to your local repo where you cloned the project and open the html and css file using visual studio code and click Go Live button on the right bottom of the code editor window
+To run the project: Click the live demo link

 <!--
 Example command: